 Now when the engine is running the first thing mechanics do is to access the accelerator cable underneath the air filter housing to race up the rpm but to his surprise there was no such thing in a Baleno.
 He kept looking here and there and asked me “petrol pe start hay?”
-I revealed upon him that the car starts on petrol and switch to CNG by itself and he was like “… ohh!”
+I revealed upon him that its an EFI car that starts on petrol and switch to CNG by itself, and he was like “… ohh!”

 Then he took the uncle away at some distance and they whispered for a couple of minutes, then the uncle came to me and said “humaray matlab ki gaari nahi hai..”

 Long ago I used to own a metallic brown Lancer model 1991 & when I bought one, many people said “Lancer kioo khareed le??” some said “Lancer is like Cancer”, some said “bikti nahi, phass jaati hai” but I bought it just because I loved it.
 And during tenure of approximately one year with me, I was stopped thrice and asked by people whether I am willing to sell the car or not?

 I know Lancers can be expensive to maintain & people generally criticize it but my experience of keeping a Lancer was fantastic.
 Even the experience of selling one was great.
 The car was trouble-free for a year with me and during some unfortunate financial troubles when I posted the ad of that car, it was sold within 2 days and went for some 20 thousand rupees more than the price I bought it for.